Air Force says it needs $4.9 billion in disaster relief

 In a statement, Wilson said the Air Force "desperately" needs $1.2 billion in extra funds this year and $3.7 billion extra in the 2020 and 2021 budgets.

-The Air Force said that without that money, it will make other cuts that risk undercutting Air Force readiness for combat operations.
+The Air Force said that without that money, it will make other cuts that risk undermining Air Force readiness for combat operations.

-Note: This story has been corrected to show the funding is needed over the next three, not two, years.